NgaiJustin/Current/README.md

 # Current

 We wanted to make it easier to meet people with like minded interests, get better notifications, and make conversation discovery easier.
 So we built an enabling technology.
 Current it's a mix between a conferencing app and a social network.
 Conversations are passed through a machine learning model that classifies the topic as the conversations goes along.
 Then people can discover chat rooms based on real time search of the conversation.
+We used Twillio's programmable video REST api to achieve smooth video calling.

 ![Alt text](/source/react/public/wave.png?raw=true "wave")